aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cellwatch/_index.md

 ```

-Gets and sets the name of the cell.
+the name of the cell.

 **Returns:**
 java.lang.String